daxida/iirs/README.md

 ## Features

-The default uses a Sparse Table implementation for the range minimum query (rmq), and it is sequential over IR centers.
+The default uses a linear space block decomposition for the range minimum query (rmq), and it is sequential over IR centers.
 To change this behaviour you can use the features `tabulation` (to change the rmq implementation), `parallel` (to run in parallel over IR centers) or a combination of both.
 This may result in a significant speed increase:

 ```console
 $ cargo install iirs --features "parallel tabulation"